-- 1. If an applicant is rejected for enrollment by an institution, a full refund of all tuition monies paid will be made to the applicant. - 2.
-If an institution cancels a program subsequent to a student's enrollment, the institution will refund all monies paid by the student. - 3.
-If an applicant accepted by the institution cancels prior to the start of scheduled classes or never attends class (no-show), the institution will refund all monies paid
+- 1. If an applicant is rejected for enrollment by an institution, or if a prospective international student has his/her visa application rejected, a full refund of all tuition monies paid will be made to the applicant less a maximum application/ registration fee of \$200, if such charges are clearly noted in the enrollment agreement as being non-refundable - 2.
+If an institution cancels a program subsequent to a student's enrollment, the institution will refund all monies paid by the student.